This entry is part 21 of 30 in the series Coast-to-coast: San Francisco to Savannah

 Image courtesy of Paducah Wall to Wall and caption from the accompanying plaque.

-When I went into town today, a couple asked me if I wouldn’t mind moving my car so that they could pull up a huge trailer with a decapitated VW Beetle on it.
-(I agreed, but before I had a chance to reply, the girl asked me if I spoke English. 🌝 I’ll assume she’s never met an Asian person who speaks English in Missouri, so I’ll forgive her.)
+When I arrived in Branson and parked my car, a couple came over and asked if I could move it so they could pull up a huge trailer carrying a decapitated VW Beetle.
+I agreed, though before I even had the chance to respond, the girl asked if I spoke English. 🌝 I let it slide.

 For dinner, I ordered fried catfish.
-I’ll have to admit, I came here craving gator, but was talked out of it and convinced to get catfish instead.
-However, this meal was terrible.
-What’s worse, I only learned after the fact that I shouldn’t be feeding Bruno my onion rings.
-(Jean let me know that onions can be poisonous to dogs, although that mainly applies to small dogs.)
-I’ll be keeping a close eye on Bruno tonight, but he seems to be fine so far.
+I’ll admit, I came in craving gator but got talked into catfish instead.
+Big mistake, the meal was terrible.
+To make matters worse, I only learned afterward that I shouldn’t have shared my onion rings with Bruno.
+(Jean reminded me that onions can be toxic for dogs, though it mostly affects smaller ones.)
+I’ll be keeping a close eye on him tonight, but so far he seems fine.

-That said, the restaurant was unique!
-It was mostly built on stilts and backed into a hill.
-We were also the only ones eating on the patio, so we had a lot of space to ourselves.
-If only the food were better…
+The restaurant itself was unique, though.
+It was built mostly on stilts and backed right into a hill.
+We were also the only ones out on the patio, so it felt like we had the whole place to ourselves.
+If only the food had matched the setting.

 Finally, our route from Paducah and Metropolis to Branson (340 miles or 547 km).